UPDATED: May 10th, 2022.

 You don’t have to choose one approach or the other.
 For instance, I worked almost the entire duration of my visa with the same employer.
-This allowed me to save money which I used in the last couple of months of my working holiday to travel around the country in a campervan.
+This allowed me to save money which I used in the last couple of months of my working holiday to travel around the country in a camper van.

-One thing travelers love about working in New Zealand is the laid back and friendly work culture.
+One thing travellers love about working in New Zealand is the laid back and friendly work culture.
 In North America, we place a big emphasis on getting ahead in your career.
 From the moment we finish university, we are thrown into the rat race and a work culture that is out of balance.

 In New Zealand, the work culture is more balanced.
 New Zealanders ensure their lives do not revolve around their job.
 They work to live and enjoy life – not live to work.
-There are very few reasons to stay late at work, and if you do, most coworkers will call you out for it and tell you to go home.
+There are very few reasons to stay late at work, and if you do, most coworkers will call you out on it and tell you to go home.